hackernishanth/Data-augmentation/README.md

 python generate_images.py --image cat.jpg --output generated_dataset/cats

-For Data Augmentation the default value should be 5 to 10, For one image other wise the dataset be come wrong (or) error in the dataset. the accuracy will become very low.
+For Data Augmentation the default value should be 5 to 10, For one image other wise the dataset become wrong.
+The accuracy will become very low.